Competition for Good Distressed Deals Is Intense Investors Warn: Be Skeptical, Hands-On, Disciplined |

 The prescription to renewed health and returns is to bring leadership, set strategy, build a quality management team, acquire new business/sales, establish a sound capital structure, implement processes to drive the business, and prepare to exit.

-Know when to ‘cash out’.
+Know when to ?cash out?.
 Remember: Earnings and cash capacity plus an achieved X multiple on investment plus demonstrated Improvements plus a functioning management Team in place equals time to sell.

 This issue of The Journal of Corporate Renewal features comments from a panel discussion, "Buying and Managing Distressed Companies," that occurred at the Thomson Venture Economics 2004 Buyouts Symposium.
 In addition, Christopher West, a principal with Semmes, Bowen & Semmes, discusses structuring investments to protect assets.
 Anthony DiSimone, a managing director with HIG Capital Management, discusses restructuring debt as a strategy.
 Terry Lee Brubaker, vice chairman and chief operating officer of Gladstone Capital Corporation, offers an article about using boards to implement strategy.